|

 Qualified

-Crane and Hoist Operator — Includes
+Crane and Hoist Operator – includes

 anyone approved to use a crane/hoist on behalf of Jefferson Lab.

-· Conduct
+· Conduct an inspection of the

-an inspection of the crane/hoist and rigging before beginning a job.
+crane/hoist and rigging before beginning a job.

-· Perform inspection of wire rope in accordance with Jefferson Lab requirements (See Section 4.3 Wire Rope).
+Perform inspection of wire rope in accordance with Jefferson Lab requirements (see Section 4.3 Wire Rope).

 3.3

-rigging operations daily.
+· Monitor rigging operations daily.

-· Ensure
+· Ensure operators perform required

-operators perform required inspections of crane/hoist and rigging equipment in
+inspections of crane/hoist and rigging equipment in use as trained.

 3.4

-Material Handling Safety
+Material Handling Manager (MHM)

-· Periodically
+· Periodically review operator’s

-rigging equipment in use.
+in use.

-annual and periodic inspection records.
+· Maintain annual and periodic inspection

 ·